sysdiglabs/terraform-azurerm-secure-for-cloud/examples/single-subscription/README.md

 # Sysdig Secure for Cloud in Azure<br/>[ Example: Single-Subscription ]

 This module example deploy Sysdig Secure for Cloud in a single Azure subscription.

+### Notice

+* All Sysdig Secure for Cloud features **but [Image Scanning](https://docs.sysdig.com/en/docs/sysdig-secure/scanning/)** are enabled by default.
+You can enable it through `deploy_scanning` input variable parameters.<br/>
+* This example will create resources that cost money.<br/>Run `terraform destroy` when you don't need them anymore
+* All created resources will be created within the tags `product:sysdig-secure-for-cloud`, within the resource-group `sysdig-secure-for-cloud`

 ![single subscription diagram](https://github.com/sysdiglabs/terraform-azurerm-secure-for-cloud/blob/master/examples/single-subscription/diagram-single.png?raw=true)

 ## Prerequisites